macroing/OpenRC/distribution/org.macroing.gdt.openrc-0.1-beta/README.md

 * Add a bounding volume hierarchy (BVH) to the scene.
 * Add anti-aliasing.
 * Fix the camera, so it works like the camera in FPS-games.
-* Add materials like reflective and refractive.
-Maybe as BSDFs (BRDF and BTDF).

 Dependencies
 ------------